-2.1.
-Relationship of the parties: Company (the controller) appoints Supplier as a processor to process the personal data described in Annex A that is the subject of the Master Services Agreement (the “Data”).
+2.1 Relationship of the parties: Company (the controller) appoints Supplier as a processor to process the personal data described in Appendix 1 that is the subject of the Master Services Agreement (the “Data”).
 Each party shall comply with the obligations that apply to it under Applicable Data Protection Law.

-2.2.
-Purpose limitation: Supplier shall process the Data as a processor only for the purposes described Annex A as necessary to perform its obligations under the Master Services Agreement and strictly in accordance with the documented instructions of Company (the “Permitted Purpose”), except where otherwise required by any EU (or any EU Member State) law applicable to Supplier.
+2.2 Purpose limitation: Supplier shall process the Data as a processor only for the purposes described in Appendix 1 as necessary to perform its obligations under the Master Services Agreement and strictly in accordance with the documented instructions of Company (the “Permitted Purpose”), except where otherwise required by any EU (or any EU Member State) law applicable to Supplier.
 In no event shall Supplier process the Data for its own purposes or those of any third party.